reworkd/bananalyzer/README.md

 - [x] Document a majority of the repo

 ##### Features
+- [x] CLI param to filter tests by intent
 - [ ] Additional CLI params to select for specific tests or test categories
 - [ ] Ability to add multiple site pages to examples
 - [ ] Ability to add in-page actions to examples